michelderu/starship-enterprise/README.md

 ## 3️⃣ Setting up Astra
 > **TECHNOLOGY**
 > ✅ Terraform
-> ✅ ASTRA REST API
+> ✅ Astra REST API

 For purposes of showing off, we're going to utilize several methods for setting up the Astra database.
 1. First we'll use [Terraform](https://www.terraform.io) using the [DataStax Astra Provider](https://registry.terraform.io/providers/datastax/astra/latest/docs) to create the database in the region of our choice.